dhanush788/MovieApp/README.md

 # How to run the App
-Detailed description of clonning and start running the app is given Below.
+A detailed description of cloning and starting the app is provided below.
 Please refer to it.

-There is also an app apk in this repo download it for just use.
+An APK of the app is also available in this repository, you can download it for use or use the link https://expo.dev/accounts/dhanushpk/projects/bmc-task/builds/1ef56c14-8843-44fa-8bc6-3074c6411aff

 # Features